 In-Person Requests—Ensure you have the acceptable valid government-issued ID and drop off the request at the address above on weekdays from 10 AM to 3 PM, excluding holidays.

-Obtain Death & Birth Records or Certificates Through the Kane County Clerk
+Get Death & Birth Records or Certificates From the Kane County Clerk

 As mentioned earlier, birth and death records are more private but can be obtained from county and state agencies, namely the Kane County Clerk and the Illinois Department of Public Health (IDPH).